This post was originally written in 2017, but has since been updated with the most up to date information for scuba diving in Cozumel.

 *This post may contain affiliate links, as a result, we may receive a small commission (at no extra cost to you) on any bookings/purchases you make through the links in this post.
 As an Amazon Associate, we earn from qualifying purchases.
 Read our full disclosure

-How to Get to Cozumel
+How To Get To Cozumel

-To get to Cozumel, you can either take a direct flight to Cozumel Airport from a variety of cities in Mexico or make your way to Cancun Airport, and take the ferry from Playa del Carmen.
+To get to Cozumel, you can either take a direct flight to Cozumel Airport from a variety of cities in Mexico or make your way to Cancun Airport and take the ferry from Playa del Carmen.

-Scuba Diving in Cozumel
+Scuba Diving In Cozumel

-On our first trip to Cozumel we had an opportunity to scuba dive in the reefs of the Cozumel National Marine Park.
+On our first trip to Cozumel, we had an opportunity to scuba dive in the reefs of the Cozumel National Marine Park.
 The park protects the second largest barrier reef system in the world, the Meso-American reef, and is home to some 100+ different coral and over 260 species of fish.

-Scuba Diving in Cozumel with Scuba Mau
+Scuba Diving In Cozumel With Scuba Mau

-We joined Mau from Scuba Mau (one of the best Cozumel dive shops), and his great crew for a day of scuba diving in Cozumel!
-Scuba Mau is not the biggest Cozumel dive shops, and that’s what makes it great.
+We joined Mau from Scuba Mau (one of the best Cozumel dive shops) and his great crew for a day of scuba diving in Cozumel!
+Scuba Mau is not the biggest Cozumel dive shop, and that’s what makes it great.
 The shop’s owner, Mau, had no problem with waiting for us to disembark from our cruise ship and made us feel like a part of his family from the second we stepped into his shop.

 Check out our video from the day below and see for yourself!

 Our experience scuba diving in Cozumel was pretty spectacular.
-We dove at Punta Sur and Santa Rosa wall and both sites more than lived up to our high expectations.
+We dove at Punta Sur and Santa Rosa wall, and both sites more than lived up to our high expectations.
 In fact, we agreed that Cozumel deserves a spot in our top 3 dive destinations we’ve experienced thus far (behind only Sipadan in Malaysia and Komodo National Park in Indonesia).
-The waters were clear, the visibility was great, the marine life was plentiful and the intricate caverns and corals that lined the ocean floor were just spectacular.
+The waters were clear, the visibility was great, the marine life was plentiful, and the intricate caverns and corals that lined the ocean floor were just spectacular.

-Dive Sites in Cozumel, Mexico
+Dive Sites In Cozumel, Mexico

-There are over 40 Cozumel dive sites, appropriate for all experience levels.
+There are over 40 Cozumel dive sites appropriate for all experience levels.
 There are wall dive sites, reef sites, and sites where you get a chance to swim through some pretty cool cavern structures.

 Due to the currents present around Cozumel, many of Cozumel dive sites are drift dives.
 Some are slow and gentle, others, particularly those in the south, are suitable only for experienced divers.

 With so many options for Cozumel scuba diving, it can be really hard to choose where you might want to dive.
-So we decided to ask Mau for his recommendations.
+So, we decided to ask Mau for his recommendations.
 After all, the man has now experienced them all!

-Best Dive Sites in Cozumel
+Best Cozumel Dive Sites

 Punta Sur